StonksIndustries/Book_of_Specifications/README.md

 # Book of Specifications

-The Book of Specifications of Lands of Stonkseria
+The Book of Specifications of Lands of Azerith